alma4rebi/swift-programming-language/book/Types.md

-In both cases, the constant `someArray`{.code-voice} is declared as an array of strings.
-The elements of an array can be accessed through subscripting by specifying a valid index value in square brackets: `someArray[0]`{.code-voice} refers to the element at index 0, `"Alex"`{.code-voice}.
+In both cases, the constant `someArray` is declared as an array of strings.
+The elements of an array can be accessed through subscripting by specifying a valid index value in square brackets: `someArray[0]` refers to the element at index 0, `"Alex"`.

 You can create multidimensional arrays by nesting pairs of square brackets, where the name of the base type of the elements is contained in the innermost pair of square brackets.
 For example, you can create a three-dimensional array of integers using three sets of square brackets: